similie/hyphen-connect/README.md

 CELLULAR_PIN_TX 27
 // What is the Serial RX pin to connect cellular CELLULAR_PIN_RX 26
-// What is the pin for controlling the cellular power CELLULAR_PWR_PIN 4
+// Auxillary Power Pin.
+This Pin is the PWR-KEY of the SIM7600 CELLULAR_POWER_PIN_AUX 4
 // What is the pin for controlling the cellular power CELLULAR_POWER_PIN 25
 // What is the pin for controlling when cellular is on or off